yurovsky/yurovsky.github.io/_posts/2014-06-12-thinkpad-x2-second-generation-linux.md

 As an executive summary: yes, this laptop is great for running Linux, pretty much everything works out of the box including the "adaptive" keyboard.

-I made an Ubuntu 14.04 64-bit USB disk and booted off of it (hit F12 at the BIOS screen to select a boot device, or press Enter to interrupt the boot process and then F12) and installed Ubuntu like normal, erasing the entire hard disk.
+I made an Ubuntu 14.04 64-bit USB disk (scroll down for a 14.10 update) and booted off of it (hit F12 at the
+BIOS screen to select a boot device, or press Enter to interrupt the boot process and then F12) and installed Ubuntu like normal, erasing the entire hard disk.